Looking for a gap year job abroad?

 The best countries to work in during sabbatical year (EU)

 Depending on the type of experience you want, you may already have an idea of where you want to travel, so you need information about work abroad taxation, work permits and lifestyle to be completely sure.
-That’s why we gather that info between these different countries to narrow the alternatives in the European union.
+That’s why we gather that info between these different countries to narrow the alternatives in the European Union.

-Top 5 best destinations for jobs abroad in 2024:
+Top 5 best destinations for jobs abroad in 2025:

 Work in Spain

 If you’re looking for work in Spain during your gap year, you better be ready for a lot of historical buildings, warm people, funny expressions and a lot of party nights.
-But even when everything sound great, to avoid a bad moment during your stay it’s good to know about this stuff:
+But even when everything sounds great, to avoid a bad moment during your stay it’s good to know about this stuff:

-- Taxation: The majority of taxes around the world works in taxation periods as the normal year, so you must spend more than 6 months during the year to be eligible to pay ISR or income tax.
-However, the company where you will be hired will guide through this process.
+- Taxation: The majority of taxes around the world work in taxation periods as the normal year, so you must spend more than 6 months during the year to be eligible to pay ISR or income tax.
+However, the company where you will be hired will guide you through this process.

 - Lifestyle: Depending on the city, there are different lifestyles in Spain.
 In the main cities like Madrid, Barcelona, and Malaga the people are very enthusiastic about partying and having fun at times.
 With so many places to chill and relax with friends, it’s a country where you have to make a good balance between work and recreational activities or you may lose your way.
 The food in Spain is amazing and you will enjoy all their seafood, paella, sangria, tapas, and so much more.
 So if you like this type of food, Spain is your destination.